Spontaneous superconducting diode effect in non-magnetic Nb/Ru/Sr$_2$RuO$_4$ topological junctions

 Diodes are one-way electronic switches for charge flow, and are a fundamental component in modern circuits.
 Recently a superconducting diode effect (SDE) (i.e. non-reciprocal flow of supercurrents) was observed in superconducting superlattices~\cite{Ando2020,Narita2022}, 2-dimensional materials~\cite{Ye2022,Bauriedl2022,Wakatsuki2017}, multilayers~\cite{Hou2022} and Josephson junctions~\cite{Baumgartner2022,Wu2022,Pal2021}.
 Such a dissipationless SDE paves-the-way to the development of energy-efficient electronics and computation.

-Non-reciprocal electron transport is realized in materials in which both inversion and time-reversal symmetries are broken.
+Broken symmetries in materials can produce new quantum phenomena including magnetochiral anisotropy (MCA).
 On a microscopic level the lack of inversion symmetry induces specific forms of spin-orbit coupling (SOC).
-For instance, magnetochiral anisotropy (MCA) in a chiral conductor is described through the non-linear dependence of the resistivity $R(H)=R_{\rm o}(1-\gamma H I)$ for specific current directions~\cite{Rikken1997,Rikken2001}, where $\gamma$ is the MCA coefficient originating from SOC, $H$ is magnetic field applied perpendicular to the current flow and $R_{\rm o}$ is magnetic field independent resistance.
+For instance, MCA in a chiral conductor is described through the non-linear dependence of the resistivity $R(H)=R_{\rm o}(1-\gamma H I)$ for specific current directions~\cite{Rikken1997,Rikken2001}, where $\gamma$ is the MCA coefficient originating from SOC, $H$ is magnetic field applied perpendicular to the current flow and $R_{\rm o}$ is linear resistance.

 Non-reciprocity in superconductors is seen as a difference in critical current for positive and negative flow of the current, constituting a SDE.
 A recently discussed example are non-centrosymmetric superconductors, where a lack of an inversion center in the crystal lattice induces antisymmetric SOC and influences the superconducting phase.
 Applying a magnetic field to a non-centrosymmetric superconductor can give rise to SDE.
 This effect is seen for systems that exhibit Rashba-type SOC due to the absence of specific mirror symmetries in crystal lattice.
 A magnetic field directed along such planes establishes a helical phase with non-reciprocal in-plane supercurrents perpendicular to the magnetic field~\cite{Daido2022,Yuan2022,Ilic2022,Scammell2022,He2022}.
 An example includes Nb/Ta/V superlattices with antisymmetric SOC; the SDE in such structures is observed when the magnetic field is applied perpendicular to the current flow, such that both inversion and time reversal symmetries are broken.
 Insertion of ferromagnetic layers is reported to serve a similar role as external magnetic field~\cite{Narita2022}.
-In case of a magnetic field-free SDE~\cite{Baumgartner2022,Wu2022,Pal2021}, broken inversion symmetry at the interfaces may produce required SOC and presence of a magnetic layer in the devices breaks time-reversal symmetry.
+In case of a magnetic field-free SDE~\cite{Narita2022,Wu2022,Jeon2022,Lin2022,Merida2023}, broken inversion symmetry at the interfaces may produce required SOC and presence of a magnetic layer in the devices breaks time-reversal symmetry.
 This may also be true for EuS/Nb/Pt multilayers~\cite{Hou2022}.